 Food Handler Training

 Food employees working in San Bernardino County are required to obtain a food handler card from San Bernardino County, Environmental Health Services only.
 Food handler cards from other counties, programs or companies are not an acceptable substitute.
-Please call 1 (800) 442‐2283 for more information about our food handler training.
+Please call or text 1 (800) 442‐2283 for more information about our food handler training.

 The training and test is available online 24 hours a day, 7 days a week and costs $22.
 Only credit, debit and prepaid debit cards are accepted.
 The training and test is available in English, Spanish, Mandarin, Korean, Vietnamese and American Sign Language (ASL).

 Access the online Food Handler Training and Test.